chen-sijin/Sijin-Chen.github.io/_pages/cv.md

 EXTRA CURRICULAR ACTIVITIES
 ======
+**Tonale Winter School on Cosmology 2024 by University of Heidelberg**
+* Topics relevant to theoretical and observational cosmology, "Theory for Observers & Observations for Theorists" <span style="float: right;"> Expected in Dec 2024 </span>

 **Cambridge Winder Academic Program**  <span style="float: right;"> Jan 2022 - Feb 2022 </span>
 * Grasped Machine Learning and basic knowledge of Quantum Computing, and took Grover’s Algorithm as an example to research what is QC good for and why